 any of the known group numbers described above - neither according

 to the old or the new system.
 The number may even be 0.

 A example of this can be seen in the D-model catalogue 611 from 1972, where a

 complete motor is in group 8.
 This, of course, makes no sense according to

-the group divisions we are otherwise used to.
+the group classifications we are otherwise used to.

 ...and from the same catalogue, you see a bunch of clutch components belonging

 to group 1, whereas the clutch control unit is in group 9